Stephen E. Braude

-Stephen E. Braude (born April 17, 1945) is an American philosopher and parapsychologist.
-He is a past president of the Parapsychological Association, Editor-in-Chief of the Journal of Scientific Exploration, and a professor of philosophy at the University of Maryland, Baltimore County.
+Stephen Edward Braude (April 17, 1945 – January 3, 2026) was an American philosopher and parapsychologist.
+He was a president of the Parapsychological Association, Editor-in-Chief of the Journal of Scientific Exploration, and a professor of philosophy at the University of Maryland, Baltimore County.

 Career

 Braude received his Ph.D. in philosophy from the University of Massachusetts Amherst in 1971.
 After working as a lecturer in the philosophy department at the University of Massachusetts Amherst, he found a permanent home at the University of Maryland, Baltimore County, working successively as an assistant, associate, and full professor.
 He served as the Chair of the Philosophy department between 1998 and 2005.
-He has received numerous fellowships, awards, and grants including the National Endowment for the Humanities Research Fellowship, numerous grants from the Parapsychology Foundation, and the Distinguished Achievement Award of the International Society for the Study of Dissociation.
-He has also received several Faculty Research Grants from UMBC.
+He received numerous fellowships, awards, and grants including the National Endowment for the Humanities Research Fellowship, numerous grants from the Parapsychology Foundation, and the Distinguished Achievement Award of the International Society for the Study of Dissociation.
+He also received several Faculty Research Grants from UMBC.